nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Test case: delete the `tasks` section of the `addressbook.json` file.
 Then, execute the `.jar` file.
        Expected: tApp application opens with no data.

-    2. Test case: edit the `addressbook.json` file so that some properties are invalid (e.g Changing the `isComplete` property of a `Task` to contain a String instead of a boolean).
+    2. Test case: edit the `addressbook.json` file so that some properties are invalid (e.g. Changing the `isComplete` property of a `Task` to contain a String instead of a boolean).
        Expected: tApp application opens with no data.

 --------------------------------------------------------------------------------------------------------------------